Poverty and Housing Law Clinic

 N worked as a secretary and lived in public housing with her five children.
 When her oldest son, who was eighteen, was shot and killed in front of her scatterd-site unit, she fell apart.
 She stopped working, ignored her bills, and spent her days in bed.

 One night she tried to commit suicide and ended up in a hospital, where she came under the care of a psychiatrist who diagnosed her as suffering from PTSD, depression, and generalized anxiety.

 Three months after her son’s death, N received from CHA a termination notice demanding the $300 in rent that had accrued.
 (Had she told CHA about her loss of income when she stopped working, her rent would have been adjusted to $0, but she had not communicated with the agency.)

 N ignored this notice, and after it expired CHA filed an eviction action against her.
-When she received the summons to appear in court, she came to LAF.
+When she received the summons to appear in court, she came to Legal Aid Chicago.

 Because her lease violation was directly related to her handicap—she was facing eviction for failing to pay rent that accrued while she was suffering from a debilitating depression triggered by her son’s death—we argued that she was entitled under the Fair Housing Act to a reasonable accommodation that would allow her to preserve her subsidized tenancy.

 We asked CHA to dismiss its eviction action and give N a second chance to pay the rent due.
 CHA denied our request, so the case proceeded to trial.
 After three days of testimony, it took the jury less than an hour to render a verdict in N’s favor.

 Legal Aid Chicago brings affordable housing to opportunity area.